Ashley Wooliscroft

-Ashley David Wooliscroft (born 28 December 1979) is a retired English footballer who played in the Football League for Stoke City.
+Ashley David Wooliscroft (born 28 December 1979) is an English retired footballer who played in the Football League for Stoke City.

 Career

 Wooliscroft was born in Stoke-on-Trent and began his career with local side Stoke City and made his debut for the club on the final day of the 1998–99 season, coming on as a substitute in a 2–0 win over Walsall.
 In 1999–2000 he played once which came in a FA Cup defeat away at Blackpool.
 After failing to make an appearance in 2000–01 he was released by Stoke and joined Telford United.
 He has since played for a large number of non-league and semi-professional clubs.
 In 2013, he took joint-managerial duties at Leek CSOB.